 - Learn about the differences between PyTorch vs. TensorFlow

 - What is the COCO Dataset?
-What you need to know in 2021
+What you need to know

 - Read a Guide to Deep Reinforcement Learning